matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-development.md

 # EN 1090 Software Development Requirements

-This document provides specific technical requirements and implementation guidelines for integrating EN 1090 compliance into the Manimp application.
+This document provides specific technical requirements and implementation guidelines for integrating EN 1090 compliance into the SteelAxis application.

 ## Table of Contents